mslysz/HTML-and-CSS-Projects/One-Page-Website/readme.md

-<h1>The one-page-website project is created using HTML and basic CSS elements.</h1>
+<h1>The one-page-website project is created using HTML, CSS and JavaScript</h1>